 - distinguish between business input tax and non-business VAT;

-- ensure that VAT is not recoverable on the private use of a ‘relevant asset’;
+- ensure that VAT is not recoverable on the private or non-business use of specified assets;

-- ensure that VAT is not recoverable on the private or non-business use of specified assets.
+- ensure that VAT on the private use of directors’ accommodation is not recoverable.

 The capital goods scheme will be amended to take into account changes in the business/private use of an asset.